poornimah67-blip/Python-programs/README.md

 17. pgm to know maximum of three numbers
 18. pgm to know maximum of 2 numbers
 19. pgm to find the profit and loss based on the cost price and selling price
 20. pgm to find youngest one
+21. pgm to find simple interest